SeriousOldMan/Simulator-Controller/Docs/Functions Reference.md

 #### *rotateSplash(alwaysOnTop :: Boolean := true)*
 Uses all JPG files available in [kSplashMediaDirectory](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Constants-Reference#ksplashmediadirectory-kbuttonboximagesdirectory-kiconsdirectory) and in the *Simulator Controller\Splash Media* folder, which is located in the *Documents* folder of the current user, as a kind of picture carousel.
 Every call to *rotateSplash* will show the next picture.

 Important: This function is deprecated and will be removed in a future version of Simulator Controller.
-Use *showPlashTheme* instead.
+Use *showSplashScreen* instead.

 #### *hideSplash()*
 Closes the current splash window.
-Note: If the splash window had been opened using *showSplashTheme*, use *hideSplashTheme* instead.
+Note: If the splash window had been opened using *showSplashScreen*, use *hideSplashScreen* instead.

-#### *showSplashTheme(theme :: String, songHandler :: TypeUnion(String, FuncObj) := false, alwaysOnTop :: Boolean := true)*
+#### *showSplashScreen(splashScreen :: String, songHandler :: TypeUnion(String, FuncObj) := false, alwaysOnTop :: Boolean := true)*
-Themes are a collection of pictures or a GIF animation possibly combined with a sound file.
-Themes are maintained by the [themes editor](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Installation-&-Configuration#themes-editor). *showSplashTheme* opens a splash window according to the themes definition.
+Splash Screens are a collection of pictures or a GIF animation possibly combined with a sound file.
+They are maintained by the [themes editor](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Installation-&-Configuration#themes-editor). *showSplashScreen* opens a splash window according to the themes definition.
 If *songHandler* is not provided, a default handler will be used, but the song will stop playing, if the current splash window is closed.

-#### *hideSplashTheme()*
+#### *hideSplashScreen()*
-Closes the current theme based splash window.
+Closes the current splash window.

 ***